knpuniversity/javascript/knpu/ep3-webpack/babel.md

 How do we do this?
 How can we tell Webpack to filter our code through something external?
 With a *very* powerful system in Webpack called *loaders*.
-Google for "babel-loader" and find its [GitHub page][babel-loader] babel-loader.
+Google for "babel-loader" and find its [GitHub page][babel_loader].
 Let's get this guy installed.
 Copy the `yarn add` line, though we already have `webpack` installed.

 Find your terminal and run it with `--dev` on the end: